lucasnscr/ai-financial-analyst/README.md

 ```

-### Future Enhancements
+### Next Steps

-1. **Improvement of LLM Integration**: Explore enhancements in preparing the data for the LLM, including adding more contextual data to improve the generated responses.
+1. **Benchmarks between reasoning models vs general models**: Explore enhancements in preparing the data for the LLM, including adding more contextual data to improve the generated responses.
-2. **Storage Optimization**: Implement caching strategies and optimize the use of MongoDB and PGVector.
-3. **User Interface**: Develop a user interface to facilitate interaction with the financial analyst.
-4. **Serverless Architecute**: Implementing SpringCloudFunctions to deploys applications using Functions in any cloud provider.
+2. **Discover new concepts of RAGStorage Optimization**: Best improvent to prevent hallucinations.
+3. **Serverless Architecute**: Check cost and performance using different cloud providers like: AWS, Azure or GCP.